turingschool/try-turing/frontend/html.md

       <p>Let's start a new Codepen to practice putting all of our skills together.</p>
       <br>
       <div class="try-it">
-        <p>Use what you know about HTML to create the follwing webpage (you can choose your own images).
-Although your sections will be invisible, the image below shows dotted lines around the two separate sections you should have.</p>
+        <p>Use what you know about HTML to create the follwing webpage.
+You may choose your own image.
+Wrap your compliment in a section (indicated by the dotted line in the screenshot below).</p>
       <img style="border: 1px solid black; width: 60%;" src="{{ site.url }}/assets/images/compliment_skeleton.png" alt="Compliment skeleton website">
         <p>Lost?
 Stuck?
 Check out <a target="blank" href="https://codepen.io/turingtrycoding/pen/zYYRmYL">the completed code here</a>.</p>
       </div>